-Why the Digital Advertising Industry Is Flooded with Bad Data—and What to Do About It
+The Digital Advertising Industry & Bad Data: What to do About It

-Face it, the ad industry is flooded with sub-par data.
+Face it, the digital advertising industry is flooded with sub-par data.
 We all know it.

 “The ugly truth about the data that drives marketing is that it’s often simply wrong,” says AdAge.
 The publication cites one instance of a Proctor & Gamble campaign that was promoted to women aged 19 to 50, when it was intended for 18-year-old men.
 The campaign?
 Welcome to Manhood.